Orion2323/Database_Breakdown/README.md

 The extensions for the specififc routes are found in the API Documentation.

 ## **File Descriptions**
+- database:
+    - knex.js: File for allowing knex to be executed in program
 - middleware:
+    - auth.js: File that authenticates user with JSON Web Tokens
     - model-middelware.js: folder that contains code for inserting middleware within execution chain
 - models:
-    - connect-to-database.js: file that holds main code for connecting and disconnecting from database.
+    - course.js: file that contains code for interactions with database in course table
-    - course.js: file that contains code for SQL query executions to database in course table
+    - enrollment.js: file that contains code for interactions with database in enrollment table
+    - session.js: file that contains code to mimicking a sign in/log in perspective within program
-    - student.js: file that contains code for SQL query executions to database in student table
+    - users.js: file that contains code for interactions with database in student table
 - routes:
-    - course.js: file that contains all routes for courses
+    - session.js: file that contains routes for sign in/log in
-    - student.js: file that contains all routes for students
+    - users.js: file that contains all routes for users(students in this branch)
 - .gitignore: file used to specify which files Github ignores.
+- database_db.sql: A SQL file used to verify that code in index.js works.
 - index.js: file that holds code for routes to be executed in Insomnia.

-- database_db.sql: A SQL file used to verify that code in index.js works.
+- knexfile.js: file that connects to database for knex to executive SQL queries
 - API Documentation: documentation for current routes on branch
 - package-lock.json/package.json: JSON file that holds all dependencies needed for current code.

 ## **Technologies/Tools/Languages Used**
  - Ubuntu 20.0 LTS
  - Insomnia
+ - Knex
  - Javascript
  - SQL